CodeClimberNT/system-notification/README.md

 # TODO
 - [ ] Better README
 - [ ] Improve library usage
+- [ ] Add other types of notification
+- [ ] Better understanding of telegram bot to let configuration in app
 - [ ] Others (?)

 # Done